GeckoRobotics/wheel-adhesion/README.md

-# Wheel Adhesion
+# Wheel Adhesion Proof of Concept

-Code for the wheel adhesion project for TOKA 4.1
+Code and data for the wheel adhesion project for TOKA 4.1